JetBrains/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 `@JvmGradlePluginTests` - check yourself what suites best for the test.
 You could add tag onto test suite once, but then all tests in test suite should be for the related tag.
 Preferably add tag for each test.
 - Consider using [Gradle Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) while adding new/modifying existing test projects.
-- <a name="autodebug"></a> Use `debugTargetProcessWhenDebuggingKGP-IT=true` in `local.properties`.
-When debugging tests in IDE, Gradle will also stream daemon logs and runs target project build in-process.
+- <a name="autodebug"></a> When debugging tests in IDE, Gradle will also stream daemon logs and runs target project build in-process.
 This is especially useful for [build script injections](#injections) since you will be able to break transparently in the injection.
+You can opt out of this behavior using `kotlin.gradle.autoDebugIT=false` in `local.properties`.

 Tests run using [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) and may reuse already active Gradle TestKit daemon.
 Shared TestKit caches are located in [./.testKitDir](.testKitDir) directory.
 It is cleared on CI after test run is finished, but not locally.